-How many of you have ever tried “glamping“?
-I have to admit I never did and thus I was even more happy when I got the opportunity to have my first “Glamping” experience on a houseboat in Nieuwpoort, Belgium.
+How many of you have ever tried glamping?
+I have to admit I never did and thus I was even happier when I got the opportunity to have my first glamping experience on a houseboat in Nieuwpoort, Belgium.

-Let me introduce you to a real hidden accommodation gem on the Belgian seaside: the Home Boat – Loft on the Water in Westhoek Marina, Nieuwpoort.
+Let me introduce you to a real hidden accommodation gem on the Belgian seaside: the Homeboat Glamping Loft on the water in Westhoek Marina, Nieuwpoort.

-If you look to give your trip to the Belgian coastline a little groundbreaking touch, then all you need to do is driving a bit to the west from Ostende until you arrive in Nieuwpoort.
-This charming little town is the total opposite of the widespread cliché of a obstructed Belgian seaside.
-It’s surrounded by large virgin dunes and a lush green country side.
+If you look to give your trip to the Belgian coastline a little groundbreaking touch, all you need to do is driving a bit to the west from Ostend until you arrive in Nieuwpoort.
+This charming little town is the total opposite of the widespread cliché of an obstructed Belgian seaside.
+It’s surrounded by large virgin dunes and a lush green countryside.

 The Glamping Concept